Name(s) of Regulation and/or Standard:

 Frequently Asked Questions (in English)

 Regulation and/or Standard Scope:

-The National Programme for Organic Production (NPOP) covers crop production, animal husbandry, food processing, labeling and storage and transport of organic agriculture and products (including wild harvest, aquaculture, live stock products).
+The National Programme for Organic Production (NPOP) covers crop production, animal husbandry, food processing, labeling and storage and transport of organic agriculture and products (including wild harvest, aquaculture, livestock products, mushroom, seaweed, aquatic plants, greenhouse crops).
 Includes guidelines for certification of grower groups; IFOAM’s accreditation for food production and processing and wild crops is equivalent to NSOP.
 Certified organic products of any registered foreign programs will be considered for marketing along with the certified products of the accredited domestic programmes.